ddev/ddev/docs/users/cli-usage.md

 The `ddev ssh` command will open an interactive bash or sh shell session to the container for a ddev service.
 The web service is connected to by default.
 The session can be ended by typing `exit`.
 To connect to another service, use the `--service` flag to specify the service you want to connect to.
 For example, to connect to the database container, you would run `ddev ssh --service db`.
 To specify the destination directory, use the `--dir` flag.
 For example, to connect to the database container and be placed into the `/home` directory, you would run `ddev ssh --service db --dir /home`.

 If you want to use your personal ssh keys within the web container, that's possible.

+* copy the required keys to .ddev/homeadditions/.ssh, and a prepared SSH-Config (.ddev/homeadditions/.ssh/config), see [In-Container home directory configuration](users/extend/in-container-configuration.md)
+* restart via `ddev restart` so that ddev can copy them into the ssh-agent service
-Use `ddev auth ssh` to add the keys from your ~/.ssh directory and provide a passphrase, and then those keys will be usable from within the web container.
+* finaly use `ddev auth ssh` to add the keys from your ~/.ssh directory and provide a passphrase

+And then those keys will be usable from within the web container.
 You generally only have to `ddev auth ssh` one time per computer reboot.

 ### Log Access